 CHWs incorporate jewerly making into sessions to enourage self-expression and reduce stress.

 Completed projects often give survivors a sense of pride and accomplishment.

 Through peer support groups, creative activities, and a network of resources, Community Health Workers can lead the charge in changing cultural norms around healthy relationships.
 Although MHP Salud’s programs were implemented in predominantly Spanish-speaking communities, the implications for success are there for any community.

-To learn more about our Community Health Worker interventions that support healthy relationships visit the Community Health Worker Program Model page.
+To learn more about our Community Health Worker interventions that support healthy relationships visit the Community Health Worker Program page.